bIue9076r/Rular/README.md

 ---

-## Command Table and loading Commands
+## <a name="il3">Command Table and loading Commands </a>

 The Rular language uses a global table to save all functions.
-To use any thing extra like loops you need to learn how to use the `loadCmd()` command.
+To use any thing extra like loops you need to learn how to use the `loadcmd()` command.

 **Usage**